jadecobra/python_tdd_exercises/source/functions.rst

                    ((), {})
                )

-* uncomment the last test to see it fail and the terminal updates to show an `AssertionError <./AssertionError.rst>`_
+* uncomment the last test to see it fail and the terminal updates to show an :doc:`AssertionError`
   .. code-block:: python

        AssertionError: Tuples differ: ((<class 'bool'>, <class 'int'>, <class 'f[307 chars]t'>}) != ()